Menu Close

 I began to think that the only way to guarantee handwriting success would be to invest in some expensive curriculum since it’s all so complicated and “you get what you pay for,” right?

-Of course, that’s NOT to say that all handwriting curricula are a waste of money – many are very solid programs and a lot of families have found great success in using them.
+Of course, that’s NOT to say that all fancy handwriting curricula are a waste of money – many are very solid programs and a lot of families have found great success in using them.
 Some work better for certain learning styles and others are geared toward certain writing strengths or weaknesses.

 In sifting through the choices and looking for budget-conscious options, I began to see quality materials for low prices or free online – and not just a few.
 There are a LOT of really amazing handwriting resources available at the click of a button!